5 Ways to Find Copywriting Jobs

 No matter how well-informed you are, or how many preparations you make before you launch your copywriting business, you can’t call yourself a copywriter until you actually have a client or employer.

-This chapter will walk you through the best ways to make this final leap and find high-quality copywriting jobs and clients.
+This section will walk you through the best ways to make this final leap and find high-quality copywriting jobs and clients.

 1. Job Boards

 If you’re new to copywriting, online job boards can be an easy place to start looking for work.

 The downside to job boards is the fact you may find a fair number of content mills and other low-paying businesses advertising for copywriters.

 But these aren’t the only businesses advertising on copywriting job boards.
 Many AWAI members have found high-paying clients through job boards.

 And even members who have taken lower-paying work when they were first starting out gained valuable experience through these jobs.
 Some of them also led to additional referrals, built writing samples and client testimonials, and turned into long-term work.